DamianMac/damianmac.github.io/about.md

 Professional
 ------------

 I’ve been made technology my career for over fifteen years.
-I’ve spent a lot of time working in web development agencies, as a Solutions Architect working in the digial media management and content delivery field, a stint in the non profit world, independant consultant and nearly 6 years as a Principal Consultant with [Readify](http://www.readify.net/).
+I’ve spent a lot of time working in web development agencies, as a Solutions Architect working in the digial media management and content delivery field, a stint in the non profit world, independent consultant and nearly 6 years as a Principal Consultant with [Readify](http://www.readify.net/).

 I've recently taken on the role as CTO with [Octopus Deploy](http://octopusdeploy.com/) to help grow the product and the team behind it.